 Section 45 notices are posted by CERA.
 Under section 45 of the Canterbury Earthquake Recovery Act 2011 the chief executive of CERA may “restrict or prohibit access by any person or specified class of persons to any specified area, or to any specified building”.

-The maps below specify the areas that have been restricted or prohibited under section 45:
+The maps below specify the areas, in addition to areas specified in the list above, that have been restricted or prohibited under section 45:

 - Heberden Avenue north [PDF 275KB]

 - Nayland Street [PDF 300KB]